 A number of graduate programs are available to prospective graduate students interested in training at the Johns Hopkins School of Medicine.
-Visit the Office of Graduate Student Affairs for addtional resources.
+Visit the Office of Graduate Biomedical Education for additional resources.
 Faculty at the school generally participate in more than one program, providing students flexibility in their education.
 For details, select a program below and visit the programs' Web sites.
 You may also find graduate programs matching your interests at The Johns Hopkins Bloomberg School of Public Health or The Johns Hopkins University.

 Training tomorrow's biomedical leaders: